 If a student has failed two or more courses (regardless of credit weight), he/she will be considered ineligible for the master’s, and will be obliged to withdraw.
 This applies to students enrolled in all F&ES degree programs including joint degree programs.

 To be eligible for financial aid, a student must be making satisfactory academic progress (SAP) in the degree program.
 Financial aid includes all Federal Student Aid funds (Federal Direct Stafford Loan, Federal Direct Grad PLUS Loan, Federal Perkins Loan, and/or Federal Work Study) as well as institutional funds.
-The following requirements apply to all students receiving financial aid regardless of degree program or enrollment status (full time, half time, etc.).
+The following requirements apply to all students receiving financial aid regardless of degree program or enrollment status (full-time, half-time, etc.).

 Frequency of evaluation

-A student’s SAP is evaluated at the end of each semester by the Registrar.
-In the event a student is not making SAP, the Registrar will notify the Director of Financial Aid, the Associate Dean for Academic Affairs, and the Assistant Dean for Students.
+A student's SAP is evaluated at the end of each semester by the Registrar.
+In the event a student is not making SAP, the Registrar will notify the Director of Financial Aid, the Associate Dean for Academic Affairs, and the Assistant Dean for Student Services.
 A joint degree student’s SAP is evaluated at the end of each semester for which the student pays tuition to F&ES.
 The joint school is responsible for SAP evaluation for those semesters for which the student pays tuition to the joint school.